|No of Lecture||81 Lectures of approx. 1 hrs each. This may vary based on the chapter|

 ACCA AA starts with the nature, purpose and scope of assurance engagements, including the statutory audit, and its regulatory environment, and introduces governance and professional ethics relating to audit and assurance.
 It then leads to planning the audit and performing a risk assessment.
 The syllabus then covers a range of areas relating to an audit of financial statements including the scope of internal control and the role and function of internal audit.
 These include evaluating internal controls, audit evidence, and a review of the financial statements.

 ACCA AA SYLLABUS:

-- Explain the concept of audit and assurance and the functions of audit, corporate governance, including ethics and professional conduct.
+- Explain the concept of audit and assurance and the functions of audit, and corporate governance, including ethics and professional conduct.

-- Demonstrate how the auditor obtains and accepts audit engagements, obtains an understanding of the entity and its environment, assesses the risk of material misstatement (whether arising from fraud or other irregularities) and plans an audit of financial statements
+- Demonstrate how the auditor obtains and accepts audit engagements, obtain an understanding of the entity and its environment, assesses the risk of material misstatement (whether arising from fraud or other irregularities) and plans an audit of financial statements

 - Describe and evaluate internal controls, techniques and audit tests, including IT systems to identify and communicate control risks and their potential consequences, making appropriate recommendations.
 Describe the scope, role and function of internal audit.

 - Identify and describe the work and evidence obtained by the auditor and others required to meet the objectives of audit engagements and the application of the International Standards on Auditing (ISAs)

 - Explain how consideration of subsequent events and the going concern principle can inform the conclusions from audit work and are reflected in different types of auditor’s report, written representations and the final review and report.

 The ACCA AA Exam covers a wide range of topics, including the regulatory framework for audit and assurance, planning and risk assessment, audit evidence and procedures, audit completion, and reporting.
 It also covers other assurance engagements, including review engagements, internal audits, and other non-audit engagements.